 This is one of our favorite characteristics of meaningful recognition.
 At Bonusly, we make our daily recognition practice values-based.
-This encourages our team to work toward our shared set of values, versus forgetting they exist unless you wander over to the team About page. 😬
+This encourages our team to work toward our shared set of company core values, versus forgetting they exist unless you wander over to the team About page. 😬

 One of Bonusly’s values is "work-smarter"—we strive to evaluate and improve how we execute on a daily basis to optimize work and get more done.
 Here, Scott gave Chris recognition tied directly to this value: